 Are you good at giving compliments?

-I used to be horrible at it, until I decided to work on it.
+Until I decided to work on it several years ago, I was horrible at it.
 Today, it’s one of my favorite ways to connect with people, and a little while ago I took it to extremes!

 The event I was at is called Burning Man, and to try to describe it would take more words than I would be able to fit into one email.
 But in a nutshell, it is a city built in the middle of a desert for one week of every year.
 There’s art, workshops, seminars, music, parties, and anything else you can think of.